rezaALFath36/Dart-exercise/README.md

 ### 7. Comprehensive Case Studies (Final Projects)
 * `finalExercise.dart` & `finalExercisePart2.dart` - Comprehensive exercises combining multiple concepts above (such as game pricing features and shopping cart functionality).

+## The next phase of this exercise is DartOOP-exercise.
+But I will consider to add more file exercise non-OOP
+* Coming Soon!!